Initiatives

 Society of Jewish Ethics

-Logo for SJE.gifI serve as Secretary/Treasurer and a past program committee co-chair for the Society of Jewish Ethics, which meets each January in conjunction with the Society of Christian Ethics and Society for the Study of Muslim Ethics.
-Our most recent annual meeting took place virtually in January 2022.
+Logo for SJE.gifI serve as Treasurer and a past program committee co-chair for the Society of Jewish Ethics, which meets each January in conjunction with the Society of Christian Ethics and Society for the Study of Muslim Ethics.
+Our most recent annual meeting took place virtually in January 2024.

 University of Colorado – University of Denver Jewish Philosophy Collaborative